Updated: Mar 4

 How much does a case of wrongful termination in California cost?

-This depends.
 In California, the billing rate for wrongful termination lawyers will vary.
 In wrongful termination proceedings, however, most wrongful termination attorneys are able to work out certain alternative fee plans.
 If the case is strong, by treating the case on a contingency fee basis, an attorney might be willing to take on significant risk and costs.

 In that case, if the employee wins, the employee just pays the lawyer's fee (a portion of the recovery).
 Other times, in exchange for a lower percentage of the recovery, the lawyer can agree to accept a reduced hourly charge.
 There are fee agreements subject to negotiation.